dinhhung2512/Archon/README.md

   - Optional, but Required for Foxy-Pool type upstreams.
   - Sends the specified value as an `X-Account` header for Foxy-Pool upstreams to use.
 - `timeout` *`Unsigned 8-bit Integer`*
   - Optional.
 Default = 5 seconds.
+Minimum = 3.
   - Specify a timeout duration for this chain, which will apply to getting mining info requests and deadline submission requests.
 This is how long Archon will wait for a response after sending a request - if no response is received within this time then Archon will resend the request.
+  - If this is set in a chain, it will **override** the global setting for the chain only.
-For deadline submissions Archon will only retry up to a default of 5 times.
-You can change this setting using the `submitAttempts` chain configuration setting.
+  - For deadline submissions Archon will only retry up to a default of 5 times.
+You can change this setting using the `submitAttempts` chain configuration setting or global setting.
 - `submitAttempts` *`Unsigned 8-bit Integer`*
   - Optional.
 Default = 5 attempts.
   - Specify a maximum amount of times that Archon will attempt to submit a deadline before giving up.
+  - If this is set in a chain, it will **override** the global setting for the chain only.

 ## Global Configuration Options
 Use these configuration options to control Archon's behavior.